inaimathi/edgy/README.md

 Using this information, we can separate contiguous regions into islands, and assemble the dominating ones (by size) into a series of lines that represent the same image.
 That's done in the [`Elements.hs` file](https://github.com/Inaimathi/EAF/blob/master/Elements.hs), and the result of this operation is a series of `Element`s (just `Line`s at the moment, but `Ellipse` and/or `Curve`, and probably `Text` are coming in the future).
 Once we've generated elements, we align their points within a certain tolerance; things that _almost_ line up are made to line up precisely, on the assumption that our input is coming from humans.

 The current output of this process can be seen in the [`test-data/` folder](https://github.com/Inaimathi/EAF/tree/master/test-data).
 Each `.txt` file is an input, and the corresponding output is in the similarly named `.svg` file.
-The output for the above example input can be found [here](https://github.com/Inaimathi/EAF/blob/master/test-data/single-color.svg).
+The current output for the above example input can be found [here](https://github.com/Inaimathi/EAF/blob/master/test-data/single-color.svg).

-###### Still TODO
+##### Still TODO

 **Tune up the alignment routine**